glaciology/OGRE/README.md

 ## Getting Started

-V3.0.1 of the OGRE has 7 modes of operation:
+The OGRE has the following modes of operation (note, not all modes are available on old versions of the firmware, upgrade may be necessary):
   - (1) Daily Fixed Mode: Log GNSS data same time every day, starting & ending during USER-defined start/stop hours, OR
   - (2) Continous Mode: Log GNSS data continously (new file generated at each midnight UTC), OR
   - (3) Monthly Mode: Log GNSS data for 24 hours on a USER-specified day (1-28) each month, OR
   - (4) Interval Mode: Each 24-hour log session is spaced by a USER-defined interval (e.g., log every 3 days for 24 hours), OR
   - (5) Log GNSS data for 24 hours on USER specified dates/times read from a .txt file.
 Defaults to mode 4 after last user-provided date.
   - (6) Log GNSS data for 24 hours; During winter once on every Nth day (or USER-defined interval, in # of days); During summer daily.
 "Summer" is May-August (or USER-defined months).
+  - (7) Reserved.
+  - (8) Log GNSS data twice daily for USER specified duration, during-USER defined morning period and USER-defined evening.
   - (99) Test Mode: Used for development.
 Log GNSS data for 50 second interval, sleep for 50 second and repeat.

 OUTPUTs: With all modes, GNSS data (phase, doppler, SNR, nav message etc.) are logged to a uSD card in .ubx (UBLOX) proprietary format.
 Under open sky conditions, we found that an epoch of data (1s) is ~2000-3000 bytes.
 If logging at 15 seconds for a year, this equates to 6GB of data.
 A debug file is also generated after each log session is closed, reporting the health of the system (temperature, battery voltage, logging errors, etc.).